facundoolano/google-play-scraper/README.md

 ## Memoization

-Since every library call performs one or multiple requests to an Google Play API or web page, sometimes it can be useful tu cache the results to avoid requesting the same data twice.
+Since every library call performs one or multiple requests to an Google Play API or web page, sometimes it can be useful to cache the results to avoid requesting the same data twice.
 The `memoized` function returns a the store object that caches its results: